iterative/dvc.org/content/blog/2022-07-28-switching-to-dvc-from-jupyter-vscode.md

 you run so that when you find an exceptional model, you'll be able to reproduce it and get it ready for production.

-In this tutorial, we're going to start a project with a Juptyer notebook in VSCode.
-Then we'll convert it to DVC to make reproducible experiments and use the DVC VSCode extension to run new experiments and see how to compare them all.
+In this tutorial, we're going to start a project with a Juptyer notebook in VS Code.
+Then we'll convert it to a DVC pipeline to make reproducible experiments and use the DVC VS Code extension to run new experiments and see how to compare them all.
 [Here's the project](https://github.com/iterative/stale-model-example/tree/jupyter-to-dvc)
 we'll be working with.

 ## Start training with the notebook

-Many times you'll start an ML project with a few cells in a notebook just to test out some thoughts you might have.
+Many times you'll start a machine learning (ML) project with a few cells in a notebook just to test out some thoughts you might have.
 So you might have a simple notebook where you set some hyperparameters, load your data, train a model and evaluate its metrics, and then save the model.
 That's what we're doing in the `bicycle_experiments.ipynb` file.

 ![Jupyter notebook cells](/uploads/images/2022-07-28/jupyter-notebook.png)